Brooklyn New York Pizza

 Here you'll find classic cheese pizzas with delicious marinara sauce that has remained unchanged for a hundred years, down to gourmet specialties loaded with roasted red peppers, shrimp, chicken, juicy roast beef, and vegan deep-dish pies with a modern twist.

-We've compiled a list of venues where you will find the absolute best pizzas in the city.
+We've compiled a list of Brooklyn New York Pizza where you will find the absolute best pizzas in the city.

 Di Fara Pizza